 Leak detection is a technique for determining whether or not a leak has occurred in a system that contains liquids or gases.
 Leak detection systems (LDS) are designed to assist pipeline controllers in detecting and localising leaks.
-To aid in leak detection, LDS provide alarms and present other related data to pipeline controllers.
+To aid in leak detection, LDS provides alarms and presents other related data to pipeline controllers.

-Internally based LDS and externally based LDS are the two types of LDS.
-Internally based systems monitor internal pipeline characteristics with field instrumentation such as flow, pressure, and fluid temperature sensors.
+Internally-based LDS and externally-based LDS are the two types of LDS.
+Internally-based systems monitor internal pipeline characteristics with field instrumentation such as flow, pressure, and fluid temperature sensors.
 Externally based systems use a different set of field instrumentation to monitor external pipeline parameters, such as infrared radiometers or thermal cameras, vapour sensors, acoustic microphones, or fibre-optic cables.

 1. Acoustic monitoring technique

 Acoustic sensors rely on changes in the background noise pattern to identify leaks.
-Acoustic sensors are placed outside the pipeline to identify leaks by measuring noise levels at various points along with the network.
+Acoustic sensors are placed outside the pipeline to identify leaks by measuring noise levels at various points along the network.
 This information is used to generate the pipeline's noise profile.
 The leak alert is triggered when the noise profile has deviated from the baseline.

 2. Gas sampling method